Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 You can start using the downloader cog by loading it: ``[p]load downloader``

-You can find cogs by searching on `cogs.red <https://cogs.red>`_.
+You can find cogs by searching on ``cogs.red``.
 Find whatever you want, there are hundreds of cogs available!

 .. note:: ``cogs.red``, the website that list all of the cogs is not